fedeemilo/ToDo-List-App-Ensolvers-Exercise-/README.md

 # BACKEND
 ## The Backend was developed with Spring Boot 2.1.12 using the following configuration through http://start.spring.io:

+## The Database used for the project is H2 Database Engine

 ### Backend runs on http://localhost:8080

 - Project: Maven Project